-4.1 Abrasive Metering, Figure 5
+4.1 Quantum Abrasive Metering Valve, Figure 6

-- 4.1.1 Abrasive flow is adjusted at the metering valve located at the bottom of the blast machine.
-Use the metering knob to adjust abrasive flow. - 4.1.2 The hole in the knob enables the operator to monitor its rotation and count turns as the knob is turned.
-This helps return the setting to its original position, should temporary adjustments be required. - 4.1.3 The valve is closed when the knob is fully clockwise.
+- 4.1.1 Abrasive flow is adjusted at the metering valve located at the bottom of the blast machine. - 4.1.2 The hole in the knob enables the operator to monitor its rotation and count turns as the knob is turned.
+This helps return the setting to its original position, should temporary adjustments be required. - 4.1.3 The hole in the knob enables the operator to monitor its rotation and count turns as the knob is turned.
+This helps return the setting to its original position, should temporary adjustments be required.

+- 4.1.4 The valve is closed when the knob is fully clockwise.
 Begin with the knob set 1-1/2 turns from fully closed.
 While the operator is blasting, the machine tender turns the knob no more than 1/4 turn counterclockwise, to increase abrasive flow.
 Allow 10 to 15 seconds for the flow to stabilize before readjusting.
-Continue making adjustments as described until the correct flow is attained.

-4.1.4 Optimum abrasive flow depends on the type and size of abrasive and blasting pressure, and can best be determined by experience.
+Continue making adjustments as described until the correct flow is attained. - 4.1.5 Optimum abrasive flow depends on the type and size of abrasive and blasting pressure, and can best be determined by experience.
 Use as little abrasive as possible while maintaining the maximum cleaning rate.
 The air/abrasive mixture should be mainly air.
 As a rule, the stream of abrasive coming out of the nozzle should barely discolor the air when seen against a contrasting background.